-Clinical studies from around the world
+Backed by medical research from around the world

 Published: European Academy of Dermatology (October 2015) & US National Library of Medicine (February 2016)

-WHAT TO TAKE AWAY FROM IT: The study concludes that low humidity and low temperatures lead to a general decrease in skin barrier function.
+Summary: The study concludes that low humidity and low temperatures lead to a general decrease in skin barrier function.
 In particular, people living in the Northern parts of Europe and North America are exposed to harsh weather conditions and will experience dry skin because of it.

 - Seasonal variability in the biophysical properties of forehead skin in women in Guangzhou City, China.

 Authors: Wan MJ, Su XJ, Zheng Y, Gang ZJ, Yi JL, Zhao Y, Guan XM, Lai W

 Published: The International Society of Dermatology, December 2014